 At this stage, it’s time for your own implementation.
 Make sure you keep focus and limit the timescale.
 Collect enough evidence to assess the impact of the project and think about what’s working.
 Once you have some evidence, take a step back and reflect on your project.
 Ask some key questions of your data:

 What’s happening?
 Is it what I expected or not?
 Why/why not?

 Should I keep going as planned, or should I try something slightly different?
 Is my research question still the same?

-It’s critical once you’ve completed your action research cycle to make time to engage with the evidence you’ve gathered, and really interrogate what it tells you.
-Did your project have the impact you expected?
+Once you’ve completed your research cycle, look at the evidence you’ve gathered, and question what it tells you.
+Did your project have the impact expected?
 Do you know why?
 Was it for the reasons you expected?
 How do you know?
-You may find that you want to go back and gather some more data to check some assumptions, or you may feel it’s time to extend your implementation to another group, or to get another colleague on board.
+You may want to gather more data, or you may feel it’s time to extend your project to another group, or to get another colleague on board.

-If you have information to suggest that your original objectives have not been met, do not proceed to step 5, but instead work on improving your process, or consider selecting a new strategy which might have better success.
-It’s worth noting that if no impact is detected, this may be because the intervention isn’t working in this context (possibly due to factors related to your implementation, or maybe because it’s simply not appropriate in this context) or it may be that it is working, but the research hasn’t managed to detect this.
+If evidence suggests that your original objectives haven’t been met, you may need to improve the process, or think of a better strategy.
+Remember though, that if you haven’t seen an impact, it may be because of factors you haven’t considered, or simply because it’s not appropriate in this context.
+In some cases, the process may be working, but the research hasn’t managed to detect results.
 With small numbers in one school, this can easily happen.